 by JR Hauser - Cited by 10 - Related articles

 M I T S L O A N C O U R S E W A R E > P. 1.
 Note on Conjoint Analysis.
-John R.Hauser.
-Suppose that you are working for one of the primary brands of global.
+John R[PDF]the voice of the customer. - MIT

 www.mit.edu/~hauser/Papers/TheV...